The course of the war will determine the fate of the economy and the housing market

 Rental investors were active

 In the apartment market in 2021, buyers from legal entities increased their share on the buyer side.
 In 2010, the share of apartment buyers who were legal entities was ~ 10% of the buyers.
-By 2021, the share of buyers from companies has already grown to 20 percent.
+By 2021, the share of buyers from companies has already grown to 20 per cent.

 Rental Investments are also made by private individuals.
 Thus, a bold conclusion could be drawn that the share of rental investors on the purchase side of the Tallinn apartment market is approximately 25%.